CICE-Consortium/Icepack/doc/source/user_guide/ug_implementation.rst

 Restart files
 ~~~~~~~~~~~~~

-CHECK and CHANGE as needed re netCDF

-CICE provides restart data in binary unformatted or netCDF formats, via
+Icepack provides restart data in binary unformatted format.
+The restart files
-the ``IO_TYPE`` flag in **comp\_ice** and namelist variable
-``restart_format``.

-The restart files created by the Icepack driver contain all of the variables needed
+created by the Icepack driver contain all of the variables needed
 for a full, exact restart.
 The filename begins with the character string
+‘iced.’ and is placed in the directory specified by the namelist variable
-‘iced.’, and the restart dump frequency is given by the namelist
+``restart_dir``.
+The restart dump frequency is given by the namelist
 variable ``dumpfreq``.
 The namelist variable ``ice_ic`` contains the
-pointer to the filename from which the restart data is to be read.
+pointer to the filename from which the restart data is to be read and
+the namelist flat ``restart`` must be set to ``.true.`` to use the file.

 .. _bgc-hist: